gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

     ![screenshot](images/dhoxss-annalist-new-creation.png)

-    I propose this new activity be given an ID "creation_***", where "letter_***" is the Id of the letter whose creation is described.
+    I suggest this new activity be given an ID "creation_***", where "letter_***" is the Id of the letter whose creation is described.
 In my example, this would be "created_949200".
 Enter your chosen Id into the form.

     Fill in the label and comment fields with relevant details from the letter record, e.g.